 Several studies by EFSA have disproved reports of health issues attributed to aspartame, some of which are discussed below.

-- Cancer: A study in 1997 conducted on healthy children and children with brain cancer consuming aspartame was investigated; it showed no risk of aspartame causing brain tumor to the normal children.
+Cancer: A study in 1997 conducted on healthy children and children with brain cancer consuming aspartame was investigated; it showed no risk of aspartame causing brain tumor to the normal children.
 Human epidemiological studies have also evidenced that aspartame does not show any significant risk of bladder cancer.
 In addition, increased intake of aspartame is not associated with the occurrence of lymphoma and leukemia.
+Cognition and Behavior

 Research studies have been conducted on the impacts of aspartame on behavioral changes in adults.
 Ryan-Harshman tested healthy adult men who were given a high dose of aspartame; no evidence of any behavioral or neuropsychologic effects on the adults were found.
 Follow-up studies of high-dose aspartame given to both male and female college students also found no changes in their behaviors.